OuCodes/HigherDOSE-Dashboards/data/slack/exports/dm_with_Anastasia_PS8VAP.md

 - **2025-07-14 16:59** *Jourdan*: Tech Sheet submitted
 - **2025-07-14 17:00** *Anastasia*: sorry i should have messaged on here too - but added you on an email saying you didn't need to submit as they can go directly through AWIN.
 All good, hope it didn't take up too much time!
 - **2025-07-14 17:09** *Jourdan*: Okay sweet and no it didn’t!
+- **2025-07-01 12:04** *Jourdan*: Hey @Anastasia, do you have projected Affiliate spend numbers for July?
+- **2025-07-01 12:31** *Anastasia*: it's hard to give an accurate number, but if we go on what we spent in June + July partnerships, it will come up to around 97,500 that includes commission and platform and all agency fees.
+- **2025-07-01 12:31** *Jourdan*: Thats perfect! thank youuu
+- **2025-07-01 12:33** *Anastasia*: Did you see the email response from Checkmate? let me know if there is a time that works best for you.
+They should help with retention as well.
+- **2025-07-01 12:34** *Jourdan*: Yes ma’am, we should be jumping on tomorrow\n\n*Reactions: :+1: Anastasia*
+- **2025-07-01 12:34** *Jourdan*: 930 PST
+- **2025-07-02 11:53** *Jourdan*: Thank you for that!
+Very solid tool and will help brining out blended numbers down
+- **2025-07-02 11:53** *Anastasia*: so glad you mentioned Honey - that saved us alot
+- **2025-07-02 11:53** *Jourdan*: You’re on top of it!
+15% is heavy so that was a good tactic to bring it down
+- **2025-07-02 11:53** *Anastasia*: some months honey bring sin 300-500K in sales
+- **2025-07-02 11:53** *Jourdan*: Wow :exploding_head:
+- **2025-07-02 11:54** *Anastasia*: I know - mostly Q4 but still.
+I think this is a good test so im happy your onboard.
+- **2025-07-02 11:54** *Jourdan*: Yeah especially because its low hanging fruit for them.
+So much in their ecosystem already and i doubt they’re applying tech like checkmate to validate these are new to brand customers or that we couldn’t convert the consumer on our own
+- **2025-07-02 11:54** *Jourdan*: That i really like
+- **2025-07-02 11:55** *Jourdan*: and we’re already partnered with them through AWIN right? so like concept is proven
+- **2025-07-02 11:58** *Anastasia*: yea, but we haven't fully tested them because they aren't integrated into Shopify.
+They must really want to work with us because they have waived everything and gave us alot of extras.
+- **2025-07-02 12:20** *Jourdan*: Yeah we’ve for sure got leverage.
+He knocked that 5% off a little too easy lol
+- **2025-07-02 12:20** *Jourdan*: Im really curious about the SMS program.
+I think that will be huge during sale periods
+- **2025-07-02 12:20** *Jourdan*: and we’re already working with today show
+- **2025-07-02 12:20** *Jourdan*: Solid partnership all around
+- **2025-07-02 12:25** *Anastasia*: Great!
+- **2025-07-14 09:04** *Jourdan*: Hey @Anastasia are you waiting on the zoom link also?
+- **2025-07-14 09:18** *Anastasia*: do you know how we are contracted to TrueMed?
+- **2025-07-14 09:24** *Anastasia*: pretty small, but don't really see an issue here, let me know your thoughts.
+- **2025-07-14 09:26** *Anastasia*: I thought it was a little bigger and connected to a wellness credit card.
+- **2025-07-14 09:48** *Jourdan*: Hey, no I’m not sure how the truemed partnership works
+- **2025-07-14 09:49** *Jourdan*: But yeah it’s just offering a discount their community with no other cost to us so should be an easy win
+- **2025-07-14 13:43** *Jourdan*: Hey @Anastasia can we keep pushing Awin spend up
+- **2025-07-14 13:43** *Jourdan*: We’re pulling spend from less performing channels and reallocating
+- **2025-07-14 13:44** *Anastasia*: confirming that means I should spend more money with AWIN correct?
+- **2025-07-14 13:44** *Jourdan*: AWIN  for sure and ShopMyShelf if you have more ability to spend there
+- **2025-07-14 13:44** *Jourdan*: i know that channel can be more volatile
+- **2025-07-14 13:45** *Anastasia*: OK, is this to get numbers up for July or can this carry over for August too?
+- **2025-07-14 13:46** *Jourdan*: Get numbers up for July but if performance is there we will continue allocating more spend towards affiliate channels
+- **2025-07-14 14:03** *Anastasia*: ok, lets see what we can do!
+- **2025-07-14 14:04** *Anastasia*: Also we can move forward with the TvScientific tech sheet you started on.
+- **2025-07-14 14:13** *Jourdan*: Okay sounds good
+- **2025-07-14 16:59** *Jourdan*: Tech Sheet submitted
+- **2025-07-14 17:00** *Anastasia*: sorry i should have messaged on here too - but added you on an email saying you didn't need to submit as they can go directly through AWIN.
+All good, hope it didn't take up too much time!
+- **2025-07-14 17:09** *Jourdan*: Okay sweet and no it didn’t!